ruixing76/alta2023/_pages/program/accepted.md

 Short Papers
 ---
-**SHORT** *Chat Disentanglement: Data for New Domains and Methods for More Accurate Annotation*<br>Sai Gouravajhala, Andrew Vernier, Yiming Shi, Zihan Li, Mark Ackerman, Jonathan Kummerfeld
+**SHORT** *Chat Disentanglement: Data for New Domains and Methods for More Accurate Annotation*<br>Sai Gouravajhala, Andrew Vernier, Yiming Shi, Zihan Li, Mark Ackerman and Jonathan Kummerfeld

-**SHORT** *Predicting Empathic Accuracy from User-Designer Interviews* <br>Steven Nguyen, Daniel Beck, Katja Holtta-Otto
+**SHORT** *Predicting Empathic Accuracy from User-Designer Interviews* <br>Steven Nguyen, Daniel Beck and Katja Holtta-Otto

-**SHORT** *The uncivil empathy: Investigating the relation between empathy and toxicity in online mental health support forums* <br>Ming-Bin Chen, Jey Han Lau, Lea Frermann
+**SHORT** *The uncivil empathy: Investigating the relation between empathy and toxicity in online mental health support forums* <br>Ming-Bin Chen, Jey Han Lau and Lea Frermann

 **SHORT** *An Ensemble Method Based on the Combination of Transformers with Convolutional Neural Networks to Detect Artificially Generated Text*<br>Vijini Pilana Liyanage